emeraldKnife/my_first_CTF_challenge/EVERYTHING ABOUT THIS.md

 ## About the challenge

 This is a CTF challenge that uses LSB steganography and web exploitation.
-The challenge consists of hiding a link in the photo given.
-The LSBs of pixels of the photo were modified to store the link.
-The link directs us to the web page which is to be exploited for the flag.
+The challenge consists of hiding a password in the photo given.
+The LSBs of pixels of the photo were modified to store the password.
+The password opens the web page which is to be exploited for the flag.
 The flag is of the format `flag{...}`.

 ## Solution